costycnc/didactic-avr-asm-timer0-bare-metal/README.md

----

-## 🔁 Using this to measure time
+## 🔁 Using TOV0 to and r17 to create a longer delay

 If you keep checking bit 0 of register `0x15`, you will know when it becomes `1`.
 That means Timer0 has reached 255 and restarted.